Part of the “Before You Buy” Series

 Let’s get out of the way one of the only minor nitpicks I have with this Amp/DAC combo unit; it’s light.

-When you pull it out of the box, you’re kind of expecting it to be heavy like the iFi Zen, but it’s just not.
+When you pull it out of the box, you’re expecting it to be heavy like the iFi Zen, but it’s just not.

 It doesn’t quite feel like a toy, but it’s getting there.